 - 1. A notation will be placed on the student's transcript during any period of permanent probation, suspension, dismissal or expulsion.
 In the case of permanent probation, suspension, or dismissal of the student, after a period of one year or term of sanction whichever is longer, may request to have the notation removed from the transcript by submitting a letter to the Dean of Students or Vice President for Student Success with the reason the notation should be removed.
-The Dean of Students or Vice President for Student Success will make the determination if the notation should be removed.
-The Dean of Students or Vice President of Student Success's decision is final. - 2.
+The Dean of Students or Vice President for Student for Student for Student Success will make the determination if the notation should be removed.
+The Dean of Students or Vice President for Students or Vice President for Students or Vice President for Students or Vice President of Student Success's decision is final. - 2.
 If a student is expelled, a permanent notation will be placed on the student's transcript.